Skip to content

 An exception may be thrown when a Knip plugin loads a JavaScript or TypeScript configuration file such as webpack.config.js or vite.config.ts.
 Knip may load such files differently, in a different environment, or without certain environment variables set.

 If it isn’t clear what’s throwing the exception, try another run with --debug to locate the cause of the issue with more details.
+Sometimes the issue is a missing environment variable.
+As a last resort, the plugin can be disabled.

 Path aliases in config files